gbbns/gatsby.gbbns.co/src/writing/a-belated-preview.md

 ---
-categories: "personal"
+categories: 'personal'
-tags: ["preview", "personal"]
+tags: ['preview', 'personal']
 published: true
-title: "A belated preview"
+title: 'A belated preview'
 date: 2016-03-06T08:30:00+01:00
-description: ""
+description: ''
-type: "article"
+type: 'article'
-author: "Chris Gibbons"
+author: 'Chris Gibbons'
-path: "/writing/a-belated-preview"
+path: '/writing/a-belated-preview'
 ---

 This blog post is by no means going to cover the entire year, in-fact it may be irrelevant before it even gets published, all I will say is that this year is shaping up to be a good one, I can feel it.